SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

 Note that any default values within the given subcomponent will be used if no override is provided at construction time.
-If any values for initial conditions or parameters are unspecified an error will be thrown.
+If any values for initial conditions or parameters are unspecified, an error will be thrown.

 When the model is numerically solved, the solution can be accessed via its symbolic values.
 For example, if `sol` is the `ODESolution`, one